aoharrison/Python-Bash-Bootcamp/Bash_session_materials/Setup_Bash.md

 In addition to providing you with access to Git, Git for Windows also comes with a Bash emulation.
 You can download the installer [here](https://gitforwindows.org) and there are further instructions [here](https://carpentries.github.io/workshop-template/#shell) if you need them.

+If you choose this option, make sure that you choose nano as your default text editor.

 **Option 2:** Windows Subsystem for Linux

 If you are running Windows 10 version 2004 and higher (Build 19041 and higher) or Windows 11, Windows Subsystem for Linux (WSL) can be installed on your computer by following the instructions [here](https://docs.microsoft.com/en-us/windows/wsl/install).
 Note that there is no need to change the default Linux distribution.